matjesg/deepflash2/README.md

 The GUI of *deepflash2* runs as a web application inside a Jupyter Notebook, the de-facto standard of computational notebooks in the scientific community.
 The GUI is built on top of the *deepflash2* Python API, which can be used independently (read the [docs](https://matjesg.github.io/deepflash2/)).
 #### Google Colab

 Excute the `Set up environment` cell or follow the `pip` instructions.
+Colab provides free access to graphics processing units (GPUs) for fast model training and prediction (Google account required).

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb)